facebookresearch/hydra/website/docs/advanced/plugins.md

 SearchPathPlugin plugins are discovered automatically by Hydra and are being called to manipulate the search path before the configuration is composed.

+Many other plugins also implement SearchPathPlugin to add their configuration to the config search path once they are installed.